freedomofpress/securedrop/docs/test_the_installation.rst

    - Usage of the Source Interface is covered by our :doc:`Source User Manual <source>`.

 #.
-Test that you can access the Document Interface, and that you can log
+Test that you can access the Journalist Interface, and that you can log
    in as the admin user you just created.

-   - Open the Tor Browser and navigate to the onion URL from app-document-aths.
+   - Open the Tor Browser and navigate to the onion URL from app-journalist-aths.
 Enter your password and two-factor authentication code to log in.
-   - If you have problems logging in to the Admin/Document Interface, SSH to the App Server and restart the ntp daemon to synchronize the time: ``sudo service ntp restart``.
+   - If you have problems logging in to the Admin/Journalist Interface, SSH to the App Server and restart the ntp daemon to synchronize the time: ``sudo service ntp restart``.
 Also check that your smartphone's time is accurate and set to network time in its